aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to DOC via Java or Online App" h2="On Premise Java API for PowerPoint PPSM to DOC conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSM to Word DOC.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOC.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSM to Word DOC.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.
+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management, and it is used to convert PPSM to HTML.
+Aspose.Words for Java is a feature-rich Word Processing API that is used to convert the HTML to DOC.

+The conversion process is a two-step process.
+First, Aspose.Slides for Java is used to convert the PPSM file to HTML.
+This API provides a wide range of features for manipulating and managing presentations, such as creating, editing, and converting presentations.
+It also supports a variety of file formats, including PPSM.
+After the PPSM file is converted to HTML, Aspose.Words for Java is used to convert the HTML to DOC.
+This API provides a wide range of features for creating, editing, and converting documents, such as creating, editing, and converting documents.
+It also supports a variety of file formats, including DOC.

+Aspose.Total for Java is a powerful suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSM to Word DOC.
+It provides a comprehensive set of features for manipulating and managing presentations and documents, as well as a wide range of file formats.
+With Aspose.Total for Java, developers can quickly and easily convert PPSM to DOC with just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}